 Talk about a romantic night out.
 You can’t go wrong with a breezy summer night by the water savoring dishes like creamy seafood risotto, pan seared Chilean sea bass over white soba noodles and enoki trumpet mushrooms and lamb shank with cauliflower and potato garlic mash.
 Enjoy the views during Happy Hour on weekdays or brunch on the weekends.

-Liberty House Restaurant
+Maddie Rose at Liberty House

 76 Audrey Zapp Dr., Jersey City